marlycormar/warn_users_of_pending_suspension/README.md

-# warn_users_of_pending_suspension
+# REDCap Warn Users of Pending Suspension

-A REDCap external module for that will warn users of pending suspensions and provide an easy opportunity to extend the life of a REDCap account
+A REDCap external module that will warn users of pending suspensions and provide an easy opportunity to extend the life of REDCap accounts.

+## Prerequisites
+- REDCap >= 8.0.3

+## Installation
+(Pending)

+## Configuration
+(Pending)